rlsrodrigues/retiros/README.md

 ** Important!
 This is a project in development yet, you can help me to finish that, do your pull request! **

-short and simple, but powerfull system to manage religious events, criado e mantido por [Renato Rodrigues](http://rlsrodrigues.com.br).
+short and simple, but powerfull system to manage religious events, created and maintained by [Renato Rodrigues](http://rlsrodrigues.com.br).

 ## Start

-1 - Clone this - `git clone git://github.com/rlsrodrigues/bootstrap-theme.git`;
+1 - Clone this - `git clone git://github.com/rlsrodrigues/retiros.git`;

 2 - Create database (default script in `application/db/retiros.sql`);